Scottish devolution: Changes enacted by the UK parliament

-In an effort to safeguard the UK internal market post-Brexit and to avoid trade discrepancies or issues for goods moving within the UK, the British government put forward the United Kingdom Internal Market Act 2020 in parliament.
+In an effort to safeguard the UK internal market post-Brexit and to avoid trade discrepancies or issues for goods moving within the UK, in December 2020 the British government passed in parliament the United Kingdom Internal Market Act 2020.
 Within Scotland, the Act was condemned as an affront on devolution by the governing Scottish National Party, however was supported by the Scottish Conservatives and various businesses and organisations in Scotland.
 The act can also cause the regulation of service in one part of the UK to be recognised across the whole UK.
 The act allows UK ministers to spend on devolved policies without the approval of the devolved parliament.

+In December 2022, the Gender Recognition Reform Bill was passed by the Scottish parliament.
+In January 2023, Scottish Secretary Alister Jack used powers included in the Section 35 of the Scotland Act 1998 to block the bill from receiving royal assent and becoming law.